WalkingMachine/sara_install/README.md

-# sara_rosinstall
+# sara_install
-Repository of rosinstall for easy installation
+Repository of rosinstall and install script for easy installation